Cap-n-Proud/roboGarden/README.md

 * [ToDo](#ToDo)

 ## General info
-This repository is for building a vertical hydroponic system.
+This repository is for building hydroponic system.

 The flask server is hosted by a Rasperry Pi communicating with an Arduino via USB.